Connectivity is a defining feature of modern economies as global communities, economies and countries become closely linked.

 Digital Connectivity

 Dublin benefits from one of Europe’s most advanced and competitive telecommunications infrastructures.
 An extensive fibre optic network provides world-class national and international connectivity.
-The Irish telecommunications market is fully deregulated and a number of companies operate within it, including Eir, ESB telecoms and Virgin Media.
+The Irish telecommunications market is fully deregulated, and a number of companies operate within it, including Eir, ESB Telecoms and Virgin Media.

 Mobile networks in Dublin

 A mixture of 4G and 5G mobile networks are available in Dublin.
 Three mobile providers operate their own networks in the market: Vodafone, Eir Mobile and Three Ireland.
-These providers also lease wireless telephone and data spectrum to a number of virtual network operators, including 48, Lycamobile, An Post Mobile, GoMo, Clear Mobile, Tesco Mobile and Virgin Media.
+These providers also lease wireless telephone and data spectrum to a growing number of virtual network operators, including 48, Lycamobile, An Post Mobile, Sky Mobile, GoMo, Clear Mobile, Tesco Mobile and Virgin Media.
 Here’s a nationwide coverage map.

 A transport hub